-- As an innovation platform, the Automation Innovation Lab offers flying robots for cooperative swarm solutions. - The Industry 4.0 Innovation Lab enables innovations in the area of the next industrial revolution with mobile robot platforms. - In the Internet of Things Innovation Lab, innovations in Assisted Living and Smart Housing are made possible by a comprehensive kit of mobile robots and sensors.
+- · As an innovation platform, the Automation Innovation Lab offers flying robots for cooperative swarm solutions. - The Industry 4.0 Innovation Lab enables innovations in the area of the next industrial revolution with mobile robot platforms. - In the Internet of Things Innovation Lab, innovations in Assisted Living and Smart Housing are made possible by a comprehensive kit of mobile robots and sensors. - The Computer Vision for Health Lab offers a selection of state-of-the-art imaging devices and powerful computing hardware for innovative image-based applications for medicine and healthcare.